 Religious police in Saudi Arabia

-The Mutaween, also known as the “religious police” or Committee for the Protection of Virtue and Prevention of Vice, enforces the prohibition on the public practice on non-Muslim religions.
+The Mutaween, also known as the 'religious police', work for the Committee for the Protection of Virtue and Prevention of Vice.
+They enforce the prohibition on the public practice of non-Muslim religions.
 The role of the Mutaween is to keep both citizens and visitors acting in line with Saudi Arabia’s strict moral codes.

 Restrictions in Saudi Arabia